emimontesdeoca/emimontesdeoca.github.io/_posts/2020-03-06-dynamic-object-generation-expando-object.md

 I've been in the need of converting an Excel files with its own defined columns to a new one with dynamic columns, and I was kinda confused on how to do it properly without some serious performance issues.

-I came up to a [tutorial](https://www.oreilly.com/content/building-c-objects-dynamically/) that you can find here which uses .NET [ExpandoObject](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.expandoobject?view=netframework-4.8) which pretty much lets you create an object and add dynamic memebers.
+I came up to a tutorial that you can find [here](https://www.oreilly.com/content/building-c-objects-dynamically/) that uses .NET [ExpandoObject](https://docs.microsoft.com/en-us/dotnet/api/system.dynamic.expandoobject?view=netframework-4.8) which pretty much lets you create an object and add dynamic memebers.

 ## ExpandoObject